edvardlindelof/notes-mcp/README.md

 Try out what can be done with the [Playwright MCP](https://github.com/microsoft/playwright-mcp) for automating web browsing, for example.
 Have it parse some web pages you're interested in and save the results with Notes MCP :).

-### The flexibility provided by the LLM let's you implement less
+### The flexibility provided by the LLM lets you implement less
 With the LLM responsible for figuring out the details of which tools to invoke and how, the chatbot becomes a very flexible UI.
-This often let's us be minimalistic about the set of tools that we implement.
+This often lets us be minimalistic about the set of tools that we implement.
 There is an example above: you may have noticed that while operations for reading, writing and deletion were listed, there is none for moving or renaming.
 This is deliberately omitted from the server because the LLM can figure out the workaround (read -> write -> delete) easily enough: